mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40047-b_Aliens of charted space 1.md

 Military Operations Package: Military Operations Packages permit the replacement of any crewmember, including gunners and screens operators.
-Military packages are optimised for small craft and tailored to their expected role.
+Military packages are optimized for small craft and tailored to their expected role.
 Packages may be tailored to their intended role or a more general package may be used to save costs.
 Tailored packages give additional bonuses, at